Table of Contents

-- Circular frequency is the angular velocity of a circular movement whose projection on a straight linear results in a harmonic oscillation.
+- Circular frequency is the angular velocity of a circular movement whose projection on a straight line results in a harmonic oscillation.

-- The phase is specified by the two oscillation parameters elongation and time and is indicative for the current state of oscillation.
+- The phase is specified by the two oscillation parameters—elongation and time—and is indicative of the current state of oscillation.

-- The damped oscillation is an oscillation in which the amplitude of the oscillating quantity decreases with time, due to frictional forces.
+- The damped oscillation is an oscillation in which the amplitude of the oscillating quantity decreases with time because of frictional forces.

 - Undamped oscillations have constant amplitudes.
-However, it is necessary that the energy supplied to the vibrating system is maintained.
-In case of constant small energy losses, a sustained undamped oscillation in reality is only approximately possible.
-If one wants to create a real undamped oscillation, the energy losses that occur must be compensated by a regular energy supply.
+It is necessary for the energy supplied to the vibrating system to be maintained.
+In the case of constant small energy losses, a sustained undamped oscillation, in reality, is only approximately possible.
+In order to create a real undamped oscillation, the energy losses that occur must be compensated for by a regular energy supply.

 Undamped Harmonic Oscillation

 Harmonic oscillations are also referred to as sine oscillations.
-The reason for this is that its elongation is a sinusoidal function of time.
+The reason for this is that the harmonic oscillation elongation is a sinusoidal function of time.

-At any given time of a harmonic oscillation, a force acts in the direction of acceleration that wants to bring the oscillating body to its center position.
+At any given time during harmonic oscillation, a force acts in the direction of acceleration that wants to bring the oscillating body back to its center position.
 This force is known as the restoring force.
 This restoring force is proportional to the elongation.

 The base equation of dynamics for mechanical oscillation is as follows: